pfalcon/ScratchABlock/docs/PseudoC-spec.md

 Addresses of memory locations are represented by an identifier.
 The value of this identifier is a memory address.
 In other words, symbol's value is an address constant.
-Note that in general, there're no numeric addresses in a correct PseudoC program - i.e., PsuedoC already assumes that numeric data / addresses were already properly classified.
+Note that in general, there're no numeric addresses in a correct PseudoC program - i.e., PseudoC already assumes that numeric data / addresses were already properly classified.